Pro Micro - RP2350

 Have some info to add for this board?
 Edit the source for this page here.

-This is the latest development release of CircuitPython that will work with the Pro Micro - RP2350.
+This is the latest stable release of CircuitPython that will work with the Pro Micro - RP2350.

 Absolute Newest